Priyadharshan2003/D34ULT/README.md

 ## Project Timeline
 ### Development Process and Milestones

-Eco_dash was built in a streamlined 24-hour sprint, balancing rapid development with robust functionality.
+EcoFinX was built in a streamlined 24-hour sprint, balancing rapid development with robust functionality.
 The process followed a phased approach to deliver a fintech prototype with an AI chatbot, dashboard, and sustainability features.

 - **Phase 1: Planning & Setup (Hours 1-2)**
   _Milestone_: Project initialized with Next.js, TypeScript, Tailwind CSS, Clerk Auth, and database (PostgreSQL/MongoDB) configured.